eth-brownie/brownie/docs/quickstart.rst

     $ brownie bake token

-This will create a new folder ``token/`` and deploy the project inside it.
+This creates a new folder ``token/`` and deploys the project inside it.

 Interacting with your Project
 =============================

-The brownie console is useful when you want to interact directly with contracts deployed on a non-local chain, or for quick testing as you develop.
-It feels similar to a python interpreter.
+The Brownie console is useful when you want to interact directly with contracts deployed on a non-local chain, or for quick testing as you develop.
+It feels similar to the standard python interpreter.
 To open it:

 ::